Railway air brake: Limitations

 To prevent a runaway due to loss of brake pressure, dynamic (rheostatic) braking can be utilized so the locomotive(s) will assist in retarding the train.
-Often, blended braking, the simultaneous application of dynamic and train brakes, will be used to maintain a safe speed and keep the slack bunched on descending grades.
-Care would then be given when releasing the service and dynamic brakes to prevent draw-gear damage caused by a sudden run out of the train's slack.
+Often, blended braking, the simultaneous application of dynamic and train brakes, is used to maintain a safe speed and keep the slack bunched on descending grades.
+Care is then given when releasing the service and dynamic brakes to prevent draw-gear damage caused by a sudden run out of the train's slack.

 Another solution to loss of brake pressure is the two-pipe system, fitted on most locomotive-hauled passenger stock and many freight wagons.
 In addition to the traditional brake pipe, this enhancement adds the main reservoir pipe, which is continuously charged with air directly from the locomotive's main reservoir.
-The main reservoir is where the locomotive's air compressor output is stored, and is ultimately the source of compressed air for all systems that use it.
+The main reservoir is where the locomotive's air compressor output is stored and is ultimately the source of compressed air for all connected systems.

 Since the main reservoir pipe is kept constantly pressurized by the locomotive, the car reservoirs can be charged independently of the brake pipe, this being accomplished via a check valve to prevent backfeeding into the pipe.
-This arrangement helps to reduce the above described pressure loss problems, and also reduces the time required for the brakes to release, since the brake pipe only has to recharge itself.
+This arrangement helps to reduce the above-described pressure loss problems, and also reduces the time required for the brakes to release, since the brake pipe only has to recharge itself.

 Main reservoir pipe pressure can also be used to supply air for auxiliary systems such as pneumatic door operators or air suspension.
 Nearly all passenger trains (all in the UK and USA), and many freights, now have the two-pipe system.